JohnGrubba/TromboneChampAutomod/README.md

 - Get Steam Installation Directory
 - Download and Install BepInEx
 - Download and Install TrombLoader
-- Download and Extract Custom Songs
+- Download and Extract Custom Charts from the Chart Explorer